 Missouri State Continuation applies to groups with less than 20 full-time employees.
 State Continuation mirrors, for the most part, federal COBRA.
 The specific provisions for State Continuation are outlined under Section 376.428 RSMo.

 Beware of “alternative” types of health insurance – or outright fakes

 Medical discount plans are not insurance

 These plans claim to offer discounts for members who use certain doctors, pharmacies and hospitals.
 Verify these claims with those providers before buying.

 While these plans are not insurance, they are regulated by the department.
 Call our Insurance Consumer Hotline to verify the plan is registered as required by Missouri law.

 Bogus health plans

 You may see ads on late-night TV, in spam or in junk faxes offering “unbeatable” low prices on group health coverage.
 Many of these are unlicensed, illegal operations.
-You can find out with a quick phone call to our department.
+You can find out if these companies are legitimate with a quick phone call to our department.
 As with most products, if a deal sounds too good to be true, it probably is.